 Altmetric.com has been set up in 2011 as a commercial enterprise providing social media outreach for individual researchers and publishers.
 Its goal is to provide its customers information about the attention a single article receives.
 Altmetric.com has established a composite indicator that combines different sources of data (news, videos, policy documents, Facebook, Twitter, LinkedIn, and Pinterest), resulting in a single indicator visualized by different colours which is often termed ‘altmetric donut’.
 The altmetric donut aims to inform about both ‘the quantity and quality of attention received by each item, applying some kind of control for gaming’.

 Impact story launched in 2011 under the label ‘Total Impact’ is a non-profit organization emerged from a hackathon.
 Impact story now is an open source, web based tool that aims at providing individual scientists with instruments to ‘sell their science’.
-The goal of its founding fathers J. Priem and H. Piwowar – who also revolutionized the community with their terminologies and concepts (see here) – is to change the reputation structures of science by widening the scope of scientific products.
+The goal of its founding fathers J. Priem and H. Piwowar, who also revolutionized the community with their terminologies and concepts, is to change the reputation structures of science by widening the scope of scientific products.
 Impact story provides its users 5 categories for social outreach: cited, saved, discussed, viewed, and recommended.
-Since 2014, Impactstory charges its users a fee of 60 $ per year.
+Since 2014, Impactstory is paid service.